AustralianBioCommons/how_to_findable_citable_software/pages/02_licence.md

 ---

-{% include callout.html type="important" content="To ensure others can reuse your software, you need to license it for reuse." %}
+**To ensure others can reuse your software, you need to license it for reuse.**

 ## How?